deephdc/deep-docs/source/technical/howto-developers/deploy-orchent.rst

     **DO NOT** save the rclone credentials in the **CONTAINER** nor in the **TOSCA** file

 .. tip::
-    When developing an application with the :ref:`DEEP Modules Template <user/overview/cookiecutter-template>`, the DEEP-OC-<your_project> repository will contain an exampled script, named *submit_orchent_tmpl.sh*
+    When developing an application with the :doc:`DEEP Modules Template <../../user/overview/cookiecutter-template>`, the DEEP-OC-<your_project> repository will contain an exampled script, named *submit_orchent_tmpl.sh*

 Submit your deployment